nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 ```

 ### First Class Functions
+**First class functions** - everything you can do with other types you can do with functions.
+Assign them to variables, pass them around as parameters to other functions, you can create functions on the fly.

+Just like any object, function object resides in memory.
+Though, it's a special type of object because it has all the features of a normal object but has some other special properties.
+It's hidden special properties:

+**Name** - though it can be anonymous ant not have a name.

+**Code property** - where the actual lines of code sit.

+The code that you write gets placed in the special property of the function object.
+So it isn't like the code you write *is* a function.
+The function *is* an object with other properties.
+And the code that you write is just one of those properties that you're adding onto it.
+What is special about that property that it's invocable.
+You can say run that code and that's when execution context creation and execution happens.

+It's important that you have this mental model of functions in your mind.
+You have to think of functions as objects whose code just happens to be one of the properties.
+There are other things that functions can have attached to it.
+And it can be moved around and copied just like other object.

+You have to think about **functions as more than just containers of code**.
 - You can do everything to them that you can do with other types.
 - E.g.
   - Being assigned to a variable